-Figure 18.
-Plot of the time for an instability to double in amplitude, given by $\ln(2)/q$ , as a function of the viscosity at the bottom of the layer, $\eta{\rm m}$ , for exponential growth with Newtonian viscosity.
-The doubling time, given in millions of years, is calculated as described in the text for four layer thicknesses and the two most extreme values of $F_1$ given in Table 1 for diffusion creep, and other parameter values given in the text.
-The dot represents a solution showing that if $\eta{\rm m} = 3 \times 10^{19}$ Pa s and h = 100 km, an instability will double in size approximately every 2 Myr.
-Such an instability will be removed in 10 Myr if five doubling times are required for this to occur.
+Figure 2.18: Plot of the time for an instability to double in amplitude, given by $\ln(2)/q$, as a function of the viscosity at the bottom of the layer, η_m , for exponential growth with Newtonian viscosity.
+The doubling time, given in millions of years, is calculated as described in the text for four layer thicknesses and the two most extreme values of F_1 given in Table 2.1 for diffusion creep, and other parameter values given in the text.
+The dot represents a solution showing that if $\eta_m = 3 \times 10^{19}$ Pa s and h = 100 km, an instability will double in size approximately every 2 million years.
+Such an instability will be removed in 10 million years if five doubling times are required for this to occur.